kingb12/hf_libraries_demo/README.md

 3. Add all your code under a sources directory linked from `setup.cfg`.
 In this case, I have everything under `src/hf_libraries_demo` since my `package_dir` includes `=src`.
 You'll want to rename appropriately.

-Given this, you can install an edittable version of your package with `pip install -e .` from its root directory, and import functions you've defined in different modules in `src`.
-See an example of doing this in Colab here.
+Given this, you can install an editable version of your package with `pip install -e .` from its root directory, and import functions you've defined in different modules in `src`.
+You can also install it from the git link directly.
+See an example of doing this [in Colab here](./ImportingAGithubPyPackage.ipynb).

 ## Using Huggingface Datasets
 - Loading a dataset from Huggingface